-RMPS Higher: Skills and Answering TechniquesWatch
+RMPS Higher: Skills and Answering TechniquesWatch this thread

 The skills assessed are analysis and evaluation.
 Analysis is basically providing the details of beliefs and practices related to religion, morality and the philosophy of religion.
 It is showing the marker that you know how the whole thing works.
 So, for example, writing something like (in Buddhism)

 Anicca means impermanence and is one of the Three Marks of Existence- doesn't really show the marker that you know how it works, how it fits in.
 All you are doing is stating some pretty basic facts.
 Instead, what you should be doing is something like this: Anicca means impermanence.
 This means impermance in everything.
 For example, everything in the universe as a whole is constantly changing.
 At a personal level it means that our physical bodies, pleasures and thoughts change all the time meaning there is nothing permanent within us.